amandaIaria/bt-portfolio-v2/tests/cases/test-outline.md

 Tests
-  -  for the scrolling effect
+  -  for the scrolling effect - wash
   -  for the modal
   -  for the email
-  -  for showing the menu
+  -  for showing the menu X